ibm-cloud-docs/logs-router/settings-about.md

 * Default target locations, that is, 1 or more targets in the account, that will collect logs from supported {{site.data.keyword.logs_routing_full_notm}} locations where you have not configured how you want to collect logs.

-   If you define more than 1 target, all default targets get a copy of logs that do not have a routing rule to indicate where to collect them in the account.
+   If you define more than 1 target, all default targets get a copy of logs that do not have a routing rule to indicate where to deliver them in the account.
 You can define up to 2 default targets per account.
    {: note}

 * The API version that is enabled in the account for {{site.data.keyword.logs_routing_full_notm}}.
-Valid values are: `V1` or `V3`.
+Valid values are: `1` or `3`.

 ## IAM permissions